How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 How to Build a Shed From Scratch – Step-by-Step

 Step 1.
-Foundations & Base
+Foundations and Base

 1.1 Levelling the Ground